RamenSayami/vending-machine/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-## Vending Machine
+## Vending Machine Backends

-Vending Machine Backend - is made using the Nest Framework.
+Vending Machine Backend - is made using the Nest Framework, TypeORM and MySql database.
 It is a mono repo project for distributed monoliths, consisting of a backend for admind and customer with a shared library for both modules.